notofonts/noto-docs/src/descriptions/NotoSansTamilUI.md

-Noto Sans Tamil UI is a unmodulated (“sans serif”) design for app and website user interfaces in the Tamil script.
+Noto Sans Tamil UI is a unmodulated (“sans serif”) design for app and website user interfaces in the Indic _Tamil_ script.
 It has multiple weights and widths, contains 244 glyphs, 11 OpenType features, and supports 147 characters from 5 Unicode blocks.